Hannah-Aji/Predictive-Modeling-to-Identify-High-Risk-Areas/README.md

 I used the Chicago Crime dataset, a comprehensive dataset (exported from https://data.cityofchicago.org/ in .csv format).
 This dataset provides detailed information on reported crime incidents across the city.

-To clean the data, I used Pandas to filter out data points (columns) irrelevant to the "Intriguing questions" I want answered and ensured that there no missing values.
+To clean the data, I used Pandas to filter out data points (columns) irrelevant to the "Intriguing questions" I want answered and checked for missing values, ensuring its accuracy and completeness.

 ## Exploratory Data Analysis